-This was inspired by my Cheesy Garlic Buttered Gnocchi recipe on this site, and pairs well with this Bacon Cheddar Jalapeño Buttermilk .
+This was inspired by my Creamy Chicken Gnocchi Soup recipe on this site, and pairs well with this Cheesy Garlic Bread or a fresh salad.

 Jump to: